Skip to content

 Core Objectives

-The fundamental goal of EU-GUARDIAN is to drastically enhance the cyber resilience of European military infrastructures.
+The fundamental goal of EU-GUARDIAN is to enhance the cyber resilience of European military infrastructures.
 This is achieved through three primary pillars:

 1. AI-Driven Automation